|

 Pilgrims saw stretching before them a dark forbidding wall of forest.

-As the icy winds of winter swept down from the north, the weary
+As the icy winds of winter swept down from the north, the

-had taken them far north of their expected destination in the Virginia
+winds had taken them far north of their expected destination in the Virginia

 colonies.
 They were far from home, with no one to greet them, no friendly house